 I enclose herewith No Objection Certificate issued to me by the other legal heir(s). .(Only for cases where there is no Nomination)

-I hereby declare and confirm that above statement is true and correct to my knowledge and nothing has been concealed thereof.
+I hereby declare and confirm that above statement is true and correct to the best of my knowledge and nothing has been concealed thereof.

-In witness whereof I have executed this Undertaking – Cum - Indemnity on the ….th day of ……………, 200….
+In witness whereof I have executed this Undertaking – Cum - Indemnity on the ….th ___ day ___20_ _